chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 The code between the SKIP command and the label is not executed.
 The SKIP command is typically used with **IF..THEN** constructs.

+> [!NOTE]
-**NOTE:** The colon is needed only at the label itself.
+> The colon is needed only at the label itself.
 In the line where the SKIP command is, it is not allowed.

 ## Example using REPEAT/NEXT